SkylineCommunications/dataminer-docs/connector-help/connector_help/Harmonic_Spectrum_XE.md

 The Harmonic Spectrum XE is a compressed playout system.
 It integrates a Channel-in-a-Box (CiaB) playout with transcoding and encoding.
 It is also built for scalability in manipulation and automation.

-This driver allows you to manage the jobs and workflows associated with the channel streams.
+This connector allows you to manage the jobs and workflows associated with the channel streams.

 ## About